ccwq/http-ping-matrix/README.md

 ### Localization & UX
 - 🌐 **Trilingual Interface**：Automatically reads saved language from `localStorage` by default, with built-in `en` / `zh-CN` / `zh-TW`.
 - 🧩 **Matrix-style UI**：Dark background with bright borders, paired with monospace/pixel fonts and retro buttons, sliders.

+### Installability & Offline
+- 📲 **Installable PWA**：Manifest + Service Worker allow Chrome to show the install button and remember the app as a standalone window.
+- 🚀 **Auto-updating Service Worker**：`vite-plugin-pwa` handles the asset cache and `beforeinstallprompt` UX so users always get the latest build without cache busting chores.

 ## Architecture & Folder Map